AI visibilityIrelandFinancial services

 Here's the structural reason the aggregators win.
 Ireland publishes no official home-insurance league table - the Central Bank's claims database covers motor and liability, but there's no household report.
 With no authoritative ranking to cite, an answer engine falls back on the next-best corroborated surface: comparison sites, the CCPC and the national press.
 That's precisely the citation pattern above.

-It also means the brand the AI names and the company carrying the risk are often not the same: AIB home insurance is underwritten by AXA; Bank of Ireland by Intact or FBD; An Post compares Aviva and Allianz; 123.ie is underwritten by Intact; and RedClick sits with Generali.
-If you're a carrier hidden behind a retail brand, the models may be recommending your product under someone else's name — and the stakes are climbing: home premiums rose +9.1% in 2023 and Aviva estimates Irish homeowners are underinsured by ~€39bn.
-Buyers are leaning on AI for a higher-stakes decision than ever, guided by whichever sources the engine happened to trust.
+It also means the AI often names one brand while a different company carries the risk: AIB home insurance is underwritten by AXA; Bank of Ireland by Intact or FBD; An Post compares Aviva and Allianz; 123.ie is underwritten by Intact; and RedClick sits with Generali.
+If you're a carrier hidden behind a retail brand, the models may be recommending your product under someone else's name - and the stakes are climbing: home premiums rose +9.1% in 2023 and Aviva estimates Irish homeowners are underinsured by ~€39bn.
+Buyers are leaning on AI for a higher-stakes decision than ever, guided by whichever sources the engine happened to trust — and as most brands have no monitoring in place, they often don't know what those sources are saying about them.

 Volume follows brand size.
 Being recommended is earned.

 For any brand, the lesson is clean.
-Raw mention volume tracks how big you already are — Zurich leads the AI for the same reason its name outlived its move to Germany, and you won't out-shout the incumbents.
-But the two metrics that actually move a recommendation — sentiment and citation on buyer queries — are not size-locked.
+Raw mention volume tracks how big you already are — the same pattern holds in the AI mortgage-lender league table, where the pillar banks dominate by volume but the challengers win on warmth. - Zurich leads the AI for the same reason its name outlived its move to Germany, and you won't out-shout the incumbents.
+But the two metrics that actually move a recommendation - sentiment and citation on buyer queries - are not size-locked.
 RedClick and An Post prove it on warmth: near-last on volume, first on sentiment, because their earned footprint is positive.
 Chill proves it on citations: a broker cited more than any carrier, because it lives on the comparison surface the models trust.
-And AXA proves the inverse — third on volume, all but invisible (2 of 18) when a buyer actually asks.
-That gap is a fixable content-and-citation problem, not a fact of nature.
+And AXA proves the inverse - third on volume, all but invisible (2 of 18) when a buyer actually asks.
+That gap is a content-and-citation problem you can fix.

 If you want to know what the AI says about your brand - where you're loud, where you're liked, and which sources are writing your verdict for you - that's exactly what a Baseline mention scan measures.